nos81/QIT-python/README.txt

 -related purposes, distributed under GPL.

 It is a sister project of the MATLAB Quantum Information Toolkit and has equivalent functionality.
-PyQIT uses the PyLab suite (which consists of the IPython interactive shell, the NumPy and SciPy scientific computing packages, and the Matplotlib data plotting package).
+PyQIT requires the following Python libraries:

+  * NumPy       1.3.0+  (TODO 1.6.0+)
+  * SciPy       0.7.2+
+  * Matplotlib  0.99.3+ (TODO 1.0.0+)

+For interactive use the IPython interactive shell is recommended.

 The latest version can be downloaded from the project website,